dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you want it, you'll find a way.
-If you don't, you'll find an excuse.**
+**Optimism is a happiness magnet.
+If you stay positive, good things and good people will be drawn to you.**

-Anonymous
+Mary Lou Retton